uakbr/sentinel-playground-main/README.md

 ## Acknowledgments

 - Microsoft Sentinel team for their ongoing development of Sentinel capabilities
-- SecureHats community for their contributions and feedback
+- RiskLogicGroup team for their development and maintenance of this solution
+- Visit [RiskLogicGroup.com](https://www.risklogicgroup.com) for more security solutions and expertise